-Identification of non-metallic utilities: Inserting a variety of locating devices IE… Plumber’s snake, Electrician’s fish tape, Wire and electronic Beacons, then verifying their locations with electronic receivers.
+Identification of non-metallic utilities: Inserting a variety of locating devices e.g., Plumber’s Snake, Electrician’s Fish Tape, Flex Rods, Flexi Traces, Wire, and attached Sondes/Transmitters, then verifying their locations with electromagnetic receivers.

 Check that the sonde and locator are operating at the same frequency and working correctly.
 A quick test for both sonde and locator is to position the sonde at a distance equal to its rated depth range from the locator.
 Point the locator at the sonde with its blade in-line with the sonde, and check that the bar graph on the locator displays more than 50% with the sensitivity of the locator set to maximum.
 Note: The blade of the locator must be in line with the sonde, the opposite to cable locating.